-- 1. annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - 2. evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and recommending to the Board the approval of the compensation of our Chief Executive Officer; - 3. reviewing and approving the compensation of our other executive officers; - 4. appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee;
+- 1. annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - 2. evaluating the performance of our Chief Executive Officer and other executive officers in light of such corporate goals and objectives and recommending to the Board the approval of the compensation of our Chief Executive Officer; - 3. reviewing and approving the compensation of our other executive officers;

-- conducting the independence assessment outlined in NYSE rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - 6. annually reviewing and reassessing the adequacy of the committee charter in its compliance with the listing requirements of the NYSE; - 7. reviewing and establishing our overall management compensation, philosophy and policy; - 8. overseeing and administering our compensation and similar plans; - 9. reviewing and making recommendations to our Board with respect to director compensation; and - 10. reviewing and discussing with management, when applicable, the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K.
+- 4. appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in NYSE rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - 6. annually reviewing and reassessing the adequacy of the committee charter in its compliance with the listing requirements of the NYSE; - reviewing and establishing our overall management compensation, philosophy and policy, including policies for recovery of officer compensation in accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010; - 8. overseeing and administering our compensation and similar plans; - 9. reviewing and making recommendations to our Board with respect to director compensation; and - 10. reviewing and discussing with management, when applicable, and recommend to Board the compensation discussion and analysis and other such compensation disclosures to be included in our annual proxy statement or Annual Report on Form 10-K.